sickozell/SickoCV/README.md

 As described before, just right-click over the waveform display area to access the quick-load menu.
 When a sample is loaded, file sample rate and number of channels are shown here.

-**Set samples folder**
+**Set samples root folder**
-Once a folder is set, 'Folder browser' option is activated here and in the quick load menu (right click on display) to quickly choose samples from the selected folder.
+Once a folder is set, 'Samples browser' option is activated here and in the quick load menu (right click on display) to quickly choose samples from the selected folder.

 **Interpolation**
 There are 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.